quki3/english/uplock-challenges/2/dictionary.md

 - present continouos
 	- she learning her ABC's
 ### 4 - [ ABDOMEN ]`/aebdaman/` - noun
-##### DEFINITION : the front part of you body between your chest and your legs
+##### definition : the front part of you body between your chest and your legs
-##### DEFINITION : the part of the body of a vertebrate containig the digestive organs; the belly, in humans and other mammals, it is bounded by the diaphagm and the pelvis
+##### definition : the part of the body of a vertebrate containig the digestive organs; the belly, in humans and other mammals, it is bounded by the diaphagm and the pelvis

 ### 5 - [ ABILITY ] `/əˈbɪləti/` - noun
 ##### definition : the state of being able to do something